ivan-pi/blis-fortran/README.md

 _NOTE: This section assumes you've already installed BLIS into a known location.
 For more details refer to the BLIS [Build System](https://github.com/flame/blis/blob/master/docs/BuildSystem.md)._

-To build a prototype interface run:
+To build the Fortran interfaces run:
 ```
-$ make
+$ make -f fortran_bindings.mk
 ```
+This will place the BLIS Fortran interfaces in the folder `include/`.
+Currently only a small subset of the BLIS Typed API is covered.

 ## Acknowledgements